mahannajafi/youtube-clone/README.md

 custom categories, responsive channel and video cards channel pages and most importantly video or you can play the video straight from the app

-In this project i used rapid api ,react js,react router
+In this project i used rapid api ,react js,react router and material ui

+I hope you enjoy this project